Jon Morgan

 It must include the name, the registered agent name and address, its effective date or creation date, a NAICS code, email address, and the signature of a member, manager, or organizer.

-The Mississippi LLC processing period is about 5 days.
-Once you get your Mississippi LLC certificate, you will need to file it with the Secretary of State.
+In my practice, I've observed that the Mississippi LLC processing period typically takes about 5 days.
+Once you receive your Mississippi LLC certificate, it's crucial to file it promptly with the Secretary of State to ensure your business is legally recognized and operational.

 See our article for more information on how much it costs to start an LLC in Mississippi.